-Yes; you may retake the online exam if needed after a five-day grace period.
+Yes; you may retake the computer-based knowledge exam if needed after a five-day grace period.

-NRCA advises candidates who fail an exam to review the Job Task Analysis and the tasks listed in the Employer Verification Form to better prepare for the exam retake."
+NRCA advises candidates who fail an exam to review the Job Task Analysis, which includes a list of tasks to better prepare for the exam retake.

-To gain admission to NRCA ProCertification testing centers, you must present a valid (unexpired) government issued photo ID such as a driver’s license, passport or work authorization card.
-Failure to supply proper ID at the time of the exam is considered a missed appointment and an additional exam fee may apply.
+You must present a valid (unexpired) government issued photo ID such as a driver’s license, passport or work authorization card.
+Online access will be denied without proper ID.

 NRCA only will provide general feedback, not question-specific results.